 NCC and the Department of Security take a proactive approach to preventing crimes.
 We implement many resources and training programs to students, faculty and staff to increase safety, and safe bystander intervention.
 Some examples include:

-- New Student Orientation: The Director of Security will inform students and their families about campus security procedures and practices, as well as encourage students to be responsible for their own security and the security of others.
+- New Student Orientation: The Security Site Manager will inform students and their families about campus security procedures and practices, as well as encourage students to be responsible for their own security and the security of others.

 - Mandatory online training for students titled “Not Anymore.”
 This training provided critical information about Consent, Bystander Intervention, Sexual Assault, Dating and Domestic Violence, Stalking, and much more.

 - Presentations to academic departments.

 - An escort service is provided to all students, faculty and staff.
 Security officers will provide transportation or a walking escort if this service is needed.
 Members of the campus community may call security from any phone at 203.857.7223, or use extension 77223 from any campus phone, or visit any of the main entrance security stations.

 If you have knowledge of a crime or suspicious circumstance, and would like to report this information anonymously to NCC Security, you can fill out a Crime Stopper Reporting and Tip Line form.

 - Always be alert and aware of your surroundings

 - Park and walk in well lit, frequently traveled areas

 - Know your campus safety resources: Learn where Campus Security, the Emergency Blue Light phones, open establishments and offices are located on campus